 As part of the COLA batch process, an automated journal entry will be written to the case.
 The journal entry reads:

-'As part of the COLA Batch process, updates were made to the COLA specific Data Collection records and a Batch EBDC was ran, accepted and saved'.
+'As part of the COLA Batch process, updates were made to the COLA specific Data Collection records'.

 Staff should create journal entries for any additional action taken that may be related to COLA.